Ethan Frome: Plot

-An unnamed male narrator is working for a power plant, and due to a carpenter's strike finds himself forced to spend a winter in the nearby small (fictional) town of Starkfield, Massachusetts.
-The man who daily chauffeurs him to work is a limping, quiet man named Ethan Frome, a lifelong resident and local fixture of the community.
+A nameless male narrator works for a power plant, and due to a carpenters' strike, finds himself forced to spend a winter in the nearby small (fictional) town of Starkfield, Massachusetts.
+The man who chauffeurs him daily to work is a limping, quiet man named Ethan Frome, a lifelong resident and local fixture of the community.
 The narrator learns that Frome's limp arose from being injured in an accident.
 The story then flashes back 24 years to detail Frome's past.

 The young Frome is married to a sickly woman named Zeena (Zenobia), who appears older than her age, is unkind to Ethan, and whose life revolves around seeking expensive treatments for her varied illnesses.
 Although the Fromes have limited means themselves, they have charitably taken in Zeena's cousin Mattie, whose family is poor.
-Ethan falls in love with Mattie, and it becomes increasingly clear that Mattie also loves him.
+Ethan falls in love with Mattie, and it becomes increasingly clear that Mattie returns his affections.
 While it remains ambiguous if Zeena suspects Ethan's unfaithfulness, she makes plans to send Mattie away.
 Zeena claims that, because of her failing health, her physician has recommended she hire a maid who will relieve her of housework.
-Zeena has already arranged for the hired girl to arrive by train soon, and Mattie must vacate her room immediately.
+Zeena has already arranged for the hired girl to arrive soon by train, and Mattie must leave immediately.
 Ethan, miserable at the thought of losing Mattie, considers running away with her, but he lacks the money to do so, and will feel guilty about leaving Zeena with the farm.